waywardphilosopher/parami/src/pages/about.md

 I was at Parami University at the very start, before it was a University, and worked in Myanmar on Parami’s founding faculty back in 2017, as well as in 2018-19 as a writer-in-residence along with my Wind&Bones compadre, Dr. Hannah Stevens.

 That’s probably enough for an introduction.
-I look forward to meeting you all!
+I look forward to meeting you all.

 * * *